ds1011teamproject/translation/README.md

 ## Data

-Vietnum-English and Chinese-English parallel corpus provided by the instructors.
+Vietnamese-English and Chinese-English parallel corpus provided by the instructors.

 * Pre-trained word embeddings:
-    Using FastText word vectors. [(more information)](https://fasttext.cc/docs/en/crawl-vectors.html)
+    Using `fastText` word vectors. [(more information)](https://fasttext.cc/docs/en/crawl-vectors.html)

 Please have your data ready in following structure:
 ```